Meteor-Community-Packages/Meteor-CollectionFS/README.md

 designated store, the server will periodically retry saving them.
 After a configurable number of failed attempts at saving, the server will give up.

-To configure the maximum number of save attempts, use the `maxTries` option.
-You can specify a general value or separate values for any specific copies.
+To configure the maximum number of save attempts, use the `maxTries` option when creating your store.
 The default is 5.

 ## Storage Adapters